HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_32/Exercise_02_32.md

 ```cpp
 int *p = 0;
 ```
-The intent of the above code is a bit more clear if the specila nullptr literal is used instead:
+The intent of the above code is a bit more clear if the special nullptr literal is used instead:
 ```cpp
 int *p = nullptr;
 ```